-In August 2018, the Financial Accounting Standards Board (FASB) issued guidance addressing a customer's accounting for implementation costs incurred in a cloud computing arrangement (CCA) that is considered a service contract.
+In August 2018, the FASB issued guidance addressing a customer's accounting for implementation costs incurred in a cloud computing arrangement (CCA) that is considered a service contract.
 Under the new guidance, implementation costs for a CCA should be evaluated for capitalization using the same approach as implementation costs associated with internal-use software and expensed over the term of the hosting arrangement.
 The guidance is effective for annual and interim periods beginning after December 15, 2019, with early adoption permitted.
-Prospective adoption for eligible costs incurred on or after the date of adoption or retrospective adoption are permitted.
-We are currently evaluating whether we will adopt these provisions early and whether we will elect prospective or retrospective adoption, but we do not expect the guidance to have a material impact on our financial position, results of operations or disclosures.
+Prospective adoption for eligible costs incurred on or after the date of adoption or retrospective adoption is permitted.
+We adopted the guidance on January 1, 2020 on a prospective basis and it did not have a material impact on our financial position or results of operations, and we do not expect it to have a material impact on our disclosures.